thephpleague/csv/inserting.md

 To create or update a CSV use the following `League\Csv\Writer` methods.

-<p class="message-warning">The class has been rewrote for scalability.
+<p class="message-warning">The class has been rewritten for scalability and speed.
 Some previous supported features have been removed.
-Please refer to the <a href="/upgrading/7.0/">upgrade section</a> to securely migrate from 6.0 to 7.0 .</p>
+Please refer to the <a href="/upgrading/7.0/">upgrade section</a> to securely migrate from previous version to 7.0 .</p>

 <p class="message-info">When creating a file using the library, first insert all the data that need to be inserted before starting manipulating the CSV.
 If you manipulate your data before insertion, you may change the file cursor position and get unexpected results.</p>